darneson/10XGenomics/README.md

     * After adding the Cell Ranger software to our **PATH** variable, we can call the [mkfastq](https://github.com/darneson/10XGenomics#mkfastq) script with **cellranger mkfastq** <br />
     * We specify the name of the output directory with the **--id** flag.
 In this case, we name our output directory **Mkfastq** with the line **--id=Mkfastq** <br />
     * Next, we need to pass the path of our **.bcl** files which we pulled from the sequencer with [Live Sync](https://github.com/darneson/10XGenomics#live-sync) <br />
+        * This is done with the **--run** flag.
+This path should be to a folder that is one level below the output of your **Live Sync** command and is the head directory shown in the [directory structure](https://github.com/darneson/10XGenomics/#livesync-directory-structure) above <br />
 ### Example Bash Script to Submit Mkfastq Job to Hoffman2 Cluster
 ```
 #!/bin/bash